katakombi/LinuxMint-t490s/README.md

 ## First observations

+* FHD Display panel `AUO B140HAN05.7` - this is not the same FHD panel as the one used in the X1C6
 * idle power consumption - vanilla: 7-8W - with tlp: 5-6W .
 I am aiming for 10hrs of light usage...let's see!
 * upower daemon once went crazy and bogged all CPU+RAM.
 Cause unknown; had to kill it
 * idle CPU temps: 32-34 degrees celsius / after booting: 37-40 degrees celsius